clicon/clixon-docs/restconf.rst

 The restconf daemon communicates with the backend using internal netconf over the ``CLIXON_SOCK``.
 If FCGI is used, there is also a FCGI socket specified by ``CLICON_RESTCONF_PATH``.

 The restconf daemon reads its initial config options from the configuration file on startup.
-The native http variant can read config options from the backend using the -b option as an alternative to reading everything from clixon options.
+The native http variant can read config options from the backend as an alternative to reading everything from clixon options.

 You can add plugins to the restconf daemon, where the primary usecase is authentication, using the ``ca_auth`` callback.